 /Episerver to the end of your website URL in a web browser and the editor should load:

 For security purposes, the editor is password protected.
 When you type

-This URL will redirect you to the Episerver login page, as seen below:
+/epsierver you will be redirected to the Episerver login page, as seen below:

-If someone else has set-up Episerver for you, then you will need to speak to them in order to get an Episerver account created for you.
-If you have set-up Episerver yourself and this is the first time you want to access the editor, to login to Episerver you can use your Windows account, or, a local Windows administrator account on your computer.
-If you are not sure what your Windows account is (e.g. you use your MS email, then type the following into a command prompt:
+If someone else has set up Episerver for you, you will need to speak to them in order to get an Episerver account created for you.
+If you have set up Episerver yourself and this is the first time you want to access the editor, to login to Episerver try using the details that you log into Windows.
+You can also try to use a local Windows administrator account on your computer if you know one!
+If you are not sure what your Windows account is, type the following into a command prompt:

-From here you can view the website navigation tree and edit your website how you want to.
+From here you can view the website navigation tree and edit the content of your website

 TIP: If you find it difficult to remember your Episerver login page, I recommend that you add a bookmark to your browser’s bookmark bar.